 See more pictures of Helm Point here:

-Helm Point is the south tip of Coronation Island in the Alexander Archipelago of Southeast Alaska.
+Helm Point is the southern tip of Coronation Island in the Alexander Archipelago of Southeast Alaska.
 Coronation Island is about 10 miles (16 km) long and lies between Chatham and Sumner Straits.
 It was named by Captain George Vancouver on September 22, 1793, on the anniversary of the coronation of King George III of the United Kingdom.
-Helm Point was named in 1886 for James M. Helm, an officer in the U.S. Navy.
+Helm Point was named in 1886 after Lieutenant James M. Helm, of the U.S. Navy, a member of the survey party led by Lieutenant Commander A.S.
+Snow.

 The island is mostly made of limestone and has many karst features including Colander Cave that was discovered in 2001.
 There are many sea caves on the more exposed west and south shores eroded mostly by wave action.
 The force of waves will widen and deepen cracks in the sea cliffs due to the tremendous force exerted within a confined space, not only by direct action of the surf and any rock particles that are suspended, but also by compressed air.
 Read more about Coronation Island here and here.
 Download or open the CoastView app to explore more of Helm Point and Coronation Island here: